 The company is seeing extensive revenue growth.
 In fact, quarterly revenue growth sits at an astonishing 249%.
 However, at what point is Canopy expected to turn the corner and start generating profits?
 The markets have been punishing Canopy for its lack of forward progress in anything but revenue generation, and I would expect this to continue in the future.

 Vaping bans could hamper higher margin sales

 Public enemy number one in the vaping industry right now seems to be vaping oils infused with THC.
 Now, you could argue that the products that are making people sick (and even killing people) are black market products, but that doesn’t change the fact the United States government is coming down hard and fast on the industry.

 The illness and the moves to ban flavored e-cigarettes damages the reputation of such products and the companies that produce them, and in the end could have a detrimental affect on the cannabis industry.

 The road could be long, but there is potential at current price points

-Canopy falling off a cliff in 2019 has presented potential investors with a fairly nice entry point if they are interested in the cannabis industry.
+Canopy falling off a cliff recently has presented potential investors with a fairly nice entry point if they are interested in the cannabis industry.
 Buying into Canopy Growth at its peaks in the high $60’s was essentially capital suicide, but at the $30 price level Canopy is more than likely going to start getting some looks again.

 Market uncertainty hasn’t helped, as the TSX has taken a thumping over the last couple weeks.
 If there is one thing most investors don’t have time for in harsh market conditions, its high profile growth stocks that have yet to show profitability.